Cross Section Measurements of $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}(\pi^{0})$ via Antineutrons Produced by $J/\psi \to p \pi^{-} \bar{n}$ Decays: Event Selection

 The signal event selection begins with the tagging of the antineutron from the decay $J/\psi \rightarrow p \pi^{-} \bar{n}$.
 Charged tracks detected in the multilayer drift chamber~(MDC) are required to be within a polar angle ($\theta$) range of $|\cos\theta|<0.93$, where $\theta$ is defined with respect to the $z$-axis, which is the symmetry axis of the MDC.
 For charged tracks not originating from $\bar{n}p$ scattering, the distance of closest approach to the interaction point (IP) must be less than 10\,cm along the $z$-axis, and less than 1\,cm in the transverse plane.
-Particle identification~(PID) for charged tracks combines measurements of the energy deposited in the MDC~(d$E$/d$x$) and the flight time in the time-of-flight system~(TOF) to form likelihoods $\mathcal{L}(h)~(h=p,K,\pi)$ for each hadron $h$ hypothesis, tracks are identified based on the hypothesis with the highest likelihood.
+Particle identification~(PID) for charged tracks combines measurements of the energy deposited in the MDC~(d$E$/d$x$) and the flight time in the time-of-flight system~(TOF) to form likelihoods $\mathcal{L}(h)~(h=p,K,\pi)$ for each hadron $h$ hypothesis.
+Tracks are identified based on the hypothesis with the highest likelihood.
 To better distinguish particles from $J/\psi$ decay and those from $\bar{n}p$ scattering, a vertex fit is performed on the $p \pi^-$, with the $\chi^2$ of the fit required to be less than 5.
 A one-constraint kinematic fit is then applied to the $p \pi^-$, constraining the recoil mass to the nominal antineutron mass~\cite{pdg}.
 At this stage, no additional $\chi^2$ requirement is applied in the kinematic fit.
 This avoids introducing a peaking background in the $RM(p\pi^-)$ distribution, which could otherwise bias the extraction of the antineutron yield.
 Here, $RM(p\pi^-)$ is the recoil mass of $p \pi^-$ given by $RM(p\pi^-) = \sqrt{|p_{e^+e^-}-p_p-p_{\pi^-}|^2}$, where $p_{e^+e^-}$, $p_p$ and $p_{\pi^-}$ are the four momenta of the initial $e^+e^-$ system, the proton and the pion before kinematic fit, respectively.
-To extract the yield of antineutron, a binned maximum likelihood fit is performed on the $RM(p\pi^-)$ distribution with a double-Gaussian function for the signal shape and a second-order Chebyshev polynomial for the background shape.
-The fit result is shown in Fig.~\ref{fig:antineutron mass}.
-In the region $RM(p\pi^-)\in [0.89,0.99]\gevcc$, the number of tagged antineutrons and the tagging efficiency are determined to be $N_{\bar{n}} = (14708.9\pm6.4)\times 10^3$ and $\epsilon_{\rm tag} = 66.31\%$, respectively.
-The corresponding momentum distribution of the tagged antineutrons, as determined by the kinematic fit, is shown in Fig.~\ref{fig:antineutron momentum}.
-This figure uses a more restricted region, $RM(p\pi^-)\in [0.92,0.96]\gevcc$, for higher purity.
-This distribution covers a broad momentum range, offering a valuable opportunity to study $\bar{n}p$ scattering for antineutron momentum above $500\mevc$, where existing experimental data are limited.